bbrick21/reading-notes/class1reading.md

 2. This would be helpful for listing steps
 3. Even if you don't list the numbers in order, they will show up in numberical order.
 > You can also place a blockquote underneath an item to call more attention to it
+>> This is done by placing the ">" character at the start of the line, or >> for the second line.